gautamkrishnar/nothing-private/README.md

 * Thanks to [DuckDuckGo](https://ddg.gg) for this [tweet](https://twitter.com/duckduckgo/status/884763902847971329).
 * [33giga.com.br](https://33giga.com.br/)  for the [blog post](https://33giga.com.br/site-prova-que-janela-anonima-nao-e-sigilosa-veja-como-navegar-sem-deixar-vestigios-na-rede/).
 * Thanks to everyone who [tweeted](https://www.google.co.in/search?q=intext%3Anothingprivate.ml+site%3Atwitter.com) about this.
-* Thanks to TechCycle for this [demo video](https://www.youtube.com/watch?v=R_Dbu0BSjus)
+* Thanks to TechCycle for this [demo video](https://www.youtube.com/watch?v=R_Dbu0BSjus).
 * Thanks Joe for [https://pnut.io/](https://pnut.io/@joe/133641).
-* Thanks @Mozilla community for [discussing](https://plus.google.com/+la%C3%A9rciohenriquedasilva/posts/UAZPhC7qrfi) about the privacy issues.
-Some user even reported that nothing private is even working correctly with the latest version of Firefox focus.
-They even created an [issue](https://github.com/mozilla-mobile/focus-android/issues/900) for it.
+* Thanks to the @Mozilla community for [discussing](https://plus.google.com/+la%C3%A9rciohenriquedasilva/posts/UAZPhC7qrfi) privacy issues.
+Some users even reported that nothing private is even working correctly with the latest version of Firefox focus.
+They created an [issue](https://github.com/mozilla-mobile/focus-android/issues/900) for it.
 * [http://softwarelivre.org](http://softwarelivre.org/piratas/blog/site-prova-que-janela-anonima-nao-e-sigilosa).

 ## Having trouble

-If you are having trouble using this project, please open a [New issue](https://github.com/gautamkrishnar/nothing-private/issues/new)
+If you are having trouble using this project, please open a [new issue](https://github.com/gautamkrishnar/nothing-private/issues/new) and describe your problem.

 ## Spread the word

 Liked the project?
-Just give it a star :star: and spread the word.
+Just give it a star :star: and spread the word!